 You supply services to or collaborate with us

 When you enter into an agreement with us either as a vendor, partner or data processor, we process personal data such as your name, contact details and correspondence.
 The purpose is to be able to enter into this agreement and to respond to your inquiries and the lawful basis is b) contract.
-We review this data at our yearly GDPR review day and delete personal data as appropriate, however no later than five years after the contract has been terminated.
+We review this data at our regular GDPR review day and delete personal data as appropriate, however no later than five years after the contract has been terminated.
 We process other communication data as per the first paragraph in this chapter, please see above.

 Whom we share personal data with